sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ---

 ## S3Provider
+To install with pip, run `pip install opsbox-s3-provider`.
+To install with UV, run `uv add opsbox-s3-provider`

 ### Overview
 The S3Provider plugin gathers data related to AWS S3, including information about buckets, objects, and storage classes, to assist in storage management and cost optimization.